Immersive-Collective/dcl-pixel-canvas-api/README.md

 - game of life state and shape changes, and movement
 - on/off switch for color picker
 - additional colours selectable on second canvas
+- audio on game of life collisions of state changes
+- export of canvas
+- claim with POAP etc